omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/05_PostList_component.md

 export default PostList;
 ```

-Posts are now rendered only with their titles like below
+2. Posts are now rendered only with their titles like below:

 ![this](../screenshots/02_PostList.png)